numaproj/numaflow/docs/sources/HTTP.md

 ## x-numaflow-id

-When posting data to the HTTP Source, an optional HTTP header `x-numaflow-id` can be specified, it will be used to dedup.
+When posting data to the HTTP Source, an optional HTTP header `x-numaflow-id` can be specified, which will be used to dedup.
 If it's not provided, the HTTP Source will generate a random UUID to do it.

 ## Auth